01 Getting Started

 14 Activate

-You can select a specific item in a picklist, for instance, when there are multiple radio buttons.
+For instance, you can select a specific item in a picklist with multiple radio buttons.

 1. Select the Activate button on the project and click the On Click Action icon.